pagopa-archive/io-infrastructure-live-new/README.md

   Enter a value:
 ```

-To go deeper in terraform **workflow** please refer to the [offical documentation](https://www.terraform.io/guides/core-workflow.html).
+To go deeper in terraform **workflow** please refer to the [official documentation](https://www.terraform.io/guides/core-workflow.html).